standard-crypto/ENS-Guilds/README.md

 ## How It Works

-Guild tags are the way users can claim sub-names under a Guild's top-level ENS name.
+Users may claim sub-names under a Guild's top-level ENS name as "tags" within that Guild.

-As an example, an account participating in a Guild named `punks.eth` might claim the tag `alice` for their address, granting them the ENS name `alice.punks.eth`.
+As an example, an account participating in a Guild named `some-project.eth` might claim the tag `alice` for their address, granting them the ENS name `alice.some-project.eth`.

 ### The Basic Flow